scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 ## Case classes

 Case classes are used to model immutable data structures.
-Take the following example,
+Take the following example:
 ```scala
 case class Person(name: String, relation: String)
 ```
-Since we declared `Person` as a case class, the fields `name` and `relation` are public and immutable by default.
+Since we declare `Person` as a case class, the fields `name` and `relation` are public and immutable by default.
 We can create instances of case classes as follows:
 ```scala
 val christina = Person("Christina", "niece")